gvwilson/sensibleadventures/maddy-roo/old.md

 Maddy nodded.
-She was about to say they would go around when she heard another *sploosh* in the river below.
+She was about to say they would go around when she heard another *sploosh* in the river twenty meters away.
 "Do you think it's safe?" she asked Dockety.

 The bot's lenses rotated.
-"Unlikely.
-Very little is safe in this region.
+"Unknown.
-But its absence from this one's database is unusual."
+Its absence from this one's database is puzzling."

 Maddy took a deep breath and let it out.
 "Well,